pjhellstrom/liri-node-app/README.md

 ### Launch

-Download repo and create a .env file containing the following Spotify keys (make sure to exclude quotes from your keys):
+Download repo into a new directory and create a .env file containing the following Spotify keys (make sure to exclude quotes from your keys):

 ```js
 # Spotify API keys